Disciplinary actions include, but are not limited to, one or more of the following sanctions:

 In these cases, the student may be summarily suspended if the University determines it is appropriate to do so to protect the health, safety and well-being of the accused student, a complaining student, and/or the University community.
 In such cases, the student may request an expedited hearing in accordance with the policies set forth in this code.

 Furthermore, in such situations, the dean of students and/or a designated University official has the discretionary power to summarily relocate or suspend a student's residence hall privileges.
-In such cases, the student's Residential Living Agreement is voided, and he or she is required to vacate the residence hall.
+In such cases, the student's Residential Living Agreement is voided, and the student is required to vacate the residence hall.